 A complete listing of graduate programs and degrees may be found by visiting the Graduate School.

 The policies and procedures in the Graduate and Professional Bulletin apply to all graduate students, except for Doctor of Veterinary Medicine (DVM) students.
-The policies and procedures for DVM students are found at the DVM Student Resource Page.

 CSU reserves the right at any time, without notice, to change, modify, or cancel any course, program, procedure, policy, financial requirement, or disciplinary arrangement set forth in this catalog whenever, in its sole discretion, it determines such action to be appropriate.
 Furthermore, CSU will not be responsible for any failure to present or complete any course or program or to perform any other activity, function, or obligation mentioned in this catalog.
 Since changes may occur at any time, students must check the relevant website (as noted throughout this catalog).
 Changes can be found on the Catalog Updates page.